codepath/android_guides/Managing-Threads-and-Custom-Services.md

 ### Using a HandlerThread

 [HandlerThread](http://developer.android.com/reference/android/os/HandlerThread.html) is a handy class for starting up a new worker thread that **sequentially runs tasks**.
-If you need a **single background thread** that starts a loop capable of running code or processing messages as needed, this is the tool for the job.
+If you need a **single background thread** that starts a loop capable of running code or processing messages in the order that they arrive, this is the tool for the job.

 The `HandlerThread` is a convenience class that initiates a [Looper](http://developer.android.com/reference/android/os/Looper.html) within a [Thread](http://developer.android.com/reference/java/lang/Thread.html) to process `Runnable` or [Message](http://developer.android.com/reference/android/os/Message.html) objects.
 Note that a [Handler](http://developer.android.com/reference/android/os/Handler.html) is used to **handle the insertion** of the `Runnable` or `Message` objects into the looper's queue: